Highly qualified technicians are in demand.

 CCNA Professional Certification

-Following the completion of a four-course curriculum, including hands-on experience, students become eligible to take an exam for Cisco Certified Network Associate (CCNA) certification.
+Following the completion of a three-course curriculum, including hands-on experience working with Cisco switches and routers, students become eligible to take the exam for Cisco Certified Network Associate (CCNA) certification.
 CCNA certification is only the first step in establishing a career as a networking professional.
 Certification prepares students for openings in a talent-hungry networking job market.

-The Cisco Networking Academy is a complete four-course program on the principles and practice of designing, building and maintaining networks capable of supporting national and global organizations.
+The Cisco Networking Academy is a complete three-course program on the principles and practice of designing, building and maintaining networks capable of supporting national and global organizations.

-Cisco provides course work at HCC for a complete range of basic through advanced networking concepts - from pulling cable in ceilings through such complex concepts as subnet masking rules and strategies.
-The level of certification most suited for you depends on your current level of experience and your career goals.
+Cisco provides course work at HCC for a complete range of basic through advanced networking concepts - from the introduction to basic networking concepts through such advanced concepts as subnet masking rules and strategies to our newest course in cybersecurity, CIS 2772 Cybersecurity Operations Fundamentals.